Why Content Creation Empowers You

 What message should you create? (#1)

 As we said in the last element.
 Offer a solution to the pain of your audience through your content.
 That's it, really.
 (Nothing more to it, you know.
-Just filling this up more with words to make it seems like I create a lot of content, well, maybe I should just scratch this then... 😅 )
+Just filling this up more with words to make it seem like I create a lot of content, well, maybe I should just scratch this then... 😅 )

 In what form should you create your content?

 Content can take different forms.
-Again looking at Wikipedia for some examples:
+Again, looking at Wikipedia for some examples:

 "Content can be delivered via many different media, including the Internet, cinema, television, radio, smartphones, audio CDs, books, e-books, magazines, and live events, such as speeches, conferences, and stage performances." - Wikipedia